Clan Hamilton History, Motto & Origins: Lanarkshire, Cadzow Castle & Scottish Heritage

 What Is the Clan Hamilton Motto and What Does It Mean?

 The motto of Clan Hamilton is Through, a single English word of exceptional directness and force.
-It is a motto that requires no translation, no classical learning to decode, no heraldic convention to interpret — it simply declares the intention to go through whatever stands in the way.
-The image it projects is of unstoppable forward momentum, of a family that does not turn aside from obstacles but pushes through them with the sustained force of will that defines genuine determination.
-For a family that navigated seven centuries of Scottish political turbulence — that survived the loss of great estates, the execution of a duke, exile, religious persecution, and the fall of the cause they had staked everything on — the motto was not a boast but a hard-won statement of survival and persistence.
+It is a motto that requires no translation, no classical learning to decode — it simply declares the intention to go through whatever stands in the way.
+For a family that navigated seven centuries of Scottish political turbulence — that survived the loss of great estates, the execution of a duke, exile, and religious persecution — the motto was not a boast but a hard-won statement of survival and persistence.

 Who Were the Most Notable Figures in Hamilton History?

 James Hamilton, 1st Earl of Arran, who served as Regent of Scotland during the minority of Mary Queen of Scots in the 1540s, was one of the most powerful political figures in mid-sixteenth century Scotland.
 His position as the presumptive heir to the Scottish throne gave him both an enormous stake in the succession question and an enormous vulnerability to the suspicions of rival powers.
-His navigation of the complex religious and political currents of the 1540s — the competing pressures of English Protestant influence, French Catholic alliance, and the internal Scottish religious transformation — reflected the same combination of calculation and adaptability that had characterised the Hamilton approach to power across many generations.
+His navigation of the complex religious and political currents of the 1540s reflected the same combination of calculation and adaptability that had characterised the Hamilton approach to power across many generations.

 James Hamilton, 3rd Marquess and 1st Duke of Hamilton, who received the first Hamilton dukedom in 1643, was the central Scottish figure of the civil war period and one of the most controversial figures in the history of the three kingdoms.
 His role as the primary Scottish intermediary between Charles I and the Scottish Covenanting movement placed him in an impossible position, and his attempts to mediate between incompatible demands ultimately satisfied neither side.
 He was captured after the Preston campaign in 1648 and executed in London in 1649, becoming one of the casualties of a conflict whose complexities he had spent years trying and failing to resolve.